shiv3191/Smart_Cab_Allocation_System/README.md

 ## Roadmap

 - [x] User/Admin Authentication
-- [x] Add new bus by Admin
+- [x] Add new cab by Admin
-- [x] Delete and Edit bus by Admin
+- [x] Delete and Edit cab by Admin
-- [x] Seat Booking by User
+- [ ] Display available cabs in sorted order based on proximity to the user (static routes)
-- [x] Option to choose seat from seat Matrix
+- [ ] Optimize cab allocation for efficient trip planning

-## Platform's users' perspective
+## Platform's Users' Perspective

-* Enthusiasts of travel and commuters, whether occasional travelers or frequent bus users, would utilize the Bus Booking System to streamline their journey planning and booking process.
-The system's user-friendly interface, comprehensive features, and efficient functionality make it an essential tool for individuals seeking convenient and reliable bus travel solutions.
+* Enthusiasts of travel and commuters, whether occasional travelers or frequent cab users, will find **CabHub** to be a valuable tool for streamlining their cab booking and trip planning.
+The system's user-friendly interface and efficient functionality make it an essential resource for individuals seeking convenient and reliable cab allocation services.

-* The Bus Booking System functions as a centralized platform providing extensive information on various bus services, routes, and schedules.
-This centralized hub caters to diverse users, including commuters seeking convenient transportation options, travelers planning their journeys, and administrators managing bus operations.
+* **CabHub** functions as a centralized platform that provides detailed information on available cabs, predefined routes, and real-time availability.
+It caters to a variety of users, including commuters looking for convenient transportation, travelers planning trips, and administrators managing cab operations.

-* This platform serves as a valuable resource for travelers looking to optimize their travel experience, commuters planning their daily routes, and administrators overseeing bus operations.
-Whether users require information on available buses, seat availability, or booking options, the Bus Booking System offers a seamless and efficient solution for all their travel needs.
+* The platform serves as an efficient resource for users who want to optimize their travel experience.
+Whether it's finding the nearest available cab, confirming trip details, or admins managing cab availability and routes, **CabHub** offers a seamless and streamlined solution for all their transportation needs.

 <!-- CONTACT -->
 ## Contact